Quicklist: Computer Monitors

 This type of monitor uses small cells of charged gases to create the image on the screen and these cells can be likened to the fluorescent light bulbs we use in our homes and offices.
 Each plasma cell creates its own illumination.

-This eliminates the need for a separate backlight and gives PDP monitors strong contrast but this type of monitor is normally heavier than the LCD monitors.
-Plasma screens also use more electricity than LED and LCD monitors which means they are not as environmentally friendly and are more susceptible to “burned in” images if the monitor is left on for extended periods of time.
+The monitors eliminate the need for a separate backlight but they are also heavier than LCD models.
+Plasma screens also use more electricity than LED or LCD monitors and are more susceptible to “burned-in” images if the monitor is left on for extended periods of time.

-2020 HUION Kamvas Pro 24 Drawing Monitor 2.5K Resolution QHD Pen Display Full Laminated Screen Anti-Glare Glass 20 Express Keys with Dual Touch Bar Battery-Free Stylus 8192 Pressure Sensitivity-23.8in
+— HUION Kamvas Pro 24 Drawing Monitor 2.5K Resolution QHD Pen Display Full Laminated Screen Anti-Glare Glass 20 Express Keys with Dual Touch Bar Battery-Free Stylus 8192 Pressure Sensitivity-23.8-inch

 Using plasma display technology, this device is great for artists and other creatives who want to use it to touch up photos or create artwork.
-You can draw with this monitor and add special effects to your photos and its size is super convenient.
+You can draw with this monitor and add special effects to your photos.

-This plasma-infused monitor is easy on the eyes with Proprietary Eye Care Technology and it’s ultra-slim bezel design provides a sleek, elegant look for your home office.
+The plasma-infused monitor is easy on the eyes with Proprietary Eye Care Technology.
+Its ultra-slim bezel design provides a sleek, elegant look for your home office.

-This 55inch interactive whiteboard set computer monitor offers a projection screen, play box, projector, and electronic whiteboard collected in one device.
-It is changing the patterns of teaching for teachers and other instructors and is also great when doing presentations for various types of meetings.
+Hushida’s 55-inch interactive whiteboard set computer monitor offers a projection screen, play box, projector, and electronic whiteboard combined in one device.

-The 55” high-definition screen is similar to a home theatre screen and offers an amazing visual experience.
+Great for presentations and various types of meetings the high-definition screen is similar to a home theatre screen and offers an amazing visual experience.
 Its whiteboard system allows you to display sound, images, and text together at once which makes teaching or meetings much more fun.
-You can be very creative with this device that uses plasma technology for an amazing viewing experience.

 Quantum dot (QLED) display and OLED Display Monitors

-A quantum dot display is a display device that uses quantum dots (QD), which are semiconductor nanocrystals that produce pure monochromatic red, green, and blue light..
+A quantum dot display device uses quantum dots (QD), which are semiconductor nanocrystals that produce pure monochromatic red, green and blue light.
 Many of the more recent commercial products use QLED and photo-emissive particles.
-For example, LCD televisions use them.

-OLED can make screens much darker for better contrast, the screen is actually much brighter.
+OLED can make screens much darker for better contrast, even though the screen is actually brighter.
 This makes it a great option for content that is HDR and for use in brighter rooms with tons of lighting.
-This monitor comes in a variety of sizes, from really large to very small, and is very affordable.
+The monitor comes in a variety of sizes and is very affordable.

-7-inch QLED Quantum Dot Display IPS HDMI 1024×600 Capacitive Touch Screen G+G Toughened Glass Panel Supports Raspberry Pi 4 3 Raspbian Retropie Jetson Nano Xbox360 PS4 Switch etc @XYGStudy
+— XYGStudy seven-inch QLED Quantum Dot Display IPS HDMI 1024×600 Capacitive Touch-Screen G+G Toughened Glass Panel Supports Raspberry Pi 4 3 Raspbian RetroPie Jetson Nano Xbox360 PS4 Switch etc @XYGStudy

-This type of monitor is great for gamers since it supports an array of different gaming consoles in offers touchscreen technology.
+This type of monitor is great for gamers since it supports an array of different gaming consoles and offers touch-screen technology.

-This type of monitor is great for use with tablets as well as laptops and desktop computers.
-It does a great job because it enhances the screen color performance, has a wider color volume, and delivers better brightness which all make for an exceptionally vivid and very lifelike picture.
+This type of monitor is great for use with tablets, as well as laptops and desktop computers.
+It does a great job enhancing the screen color performance, has a wider color volume, and delivers better brightness which makes for an exceptionally vivid and lifelike picture.